JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 Each back stack entry (each navigation route included in the graph) implements the `LifecycleOwner` interface.
 A switch between different screens of the app makes it change its state from `RESUMED` to `STARTED` and back.
-`RESUMED` is also described as "settled": the act of navigation is considered finished when the new screen is prepared and active.
+`RESUMED` is also described as "settled": navigation is considered finished when the new screen is prepared and active.
-See the [Lifecycle](compose-lifecycle.md) page for details on the current lifecycle implementation in Compose Multiplatform.
+See the [Lifecycle](compose-lifecycle.md) page for details of the current implementation in Compose Multiplatform.

 Things to note:
 * [The ViewModel factory](https://github.com/MatkovIvan/nav_cupcake/blob/1dc15b6ef68f68ba358a32501802142967f6494b/composeApp/src/commonMain/kotlin/com/matkovivan/nav_cupcake/ViewModels.kt#L18)
-  allows creating `ViewModel` entities of the correct type ob iOS and web.
+  allows creating `ViewModel` entities of the correct type on iOS and web.
 * The [ComposeViewModelStoreOwner](https://github.com/MatkovIvan/nav_cupcake/blob/1dc15b6ef68f68ba358a32501802142967f6494b/composeApp/src/commonMain/kotlin/com/matkovivan/nav_cupcake/ViewModels.kt#L27)
   class implements the `ViewModelStoreOwner` interface to provide a fallback for platforms other than Android and desktop.
 * Compose Multiplatform string resources are used in place of Jetpack Compose resources.